Wonderfall/wonderfall.github.io/content/posts/fdroid-issues.md

 For most people, I'd recommend just using **Play Store for top-notch security** as it does additional checks.
 Play Store isn't quite flawless, but emphasises the adoption of modern security standards which in turn encourages better privacy practices; as strange as it may sound, Google is not always doing bad things in that regard.

 *Note: this article obviously can't address all the flaws related to Play Store itself.
-Again, the main topic of this article is about F-Droid and should not be seen as an exhaustive comparaison between different app repositories.*
+Again, the main topic of this article is about F-Droid and should not be seen as an exhaustive comparison between different app repositories.*

 > Should I really care?